How to design an open plan kitchen extension, according to the experts

 If you're trying to find the best flooring for kitchens but you're also keen for one overall colour or finish, try using different sized tiles in a similar finish.
 Or, if you are using engineered wood flooring or a luxury vinyl flooring with a wood effect finish, lay the planks in different directions to denote the fact you are walking into a new zone.

 If your open plan kitchen extension is located at the rear of your house and opens onto your patio area, you may also want to choose a floor tile that comes in an external version.
 This will enhance the seamless finish if you've specified a rebated threshold which means floor levels are the same, removing the need for a step up or down.
+It can also help when figuring out how to make your extension work with your garden.

-Although colour trends will come and go, getting the colours right in an open plan kitchen extension can make all the difference to your enjoyment of the space.
+Although paint trends will come and go, getting the colours right in an open plan kitchen extension can make all the difference to your enjoyment of the space.
 And although having to choose a colour scheme that works in a kitchen, dining and potentially living room layout can seem daunting, the same basic principles apply as any other room.

 - What is the overall feel I'm aiming for – colourful, minimal, calm or cosy?